sgoetzie/Shopware6OneToOneExtensionInheritanceDemo/README.md

 ![This is the extensions part of dump(product) of a variant product in the storefront](https://i.imgur.com/3TDdi1l.png)

 ### ```{{ product.extensions }}``` and ```{{ parentProduct.extensions }}``` for our (parent) product in our extra admin card.
+- The (parent) products values are saved correctly and accessible.
 ![This is the extensions part of {{ product.extensions }} and {{ parentProduct.extensions }} of a product in the admin](https://i.imgur.com/cAe5lbr.png)

 ### ```{{ product.extensions }}``` and ```{{ parentProduct.extensions }}``` for our variant product in our extra admin card.
+- The variant product seems to know about his parent and its values.
 ![This is the extensions part of {{ product.extensions }} and {{ parentProduct.extensions }} of a variant product in the admin](https://i.imgur.com/ZjH3W8r.png)

 - Lifting the inheritance and then adding/editing/saving an extension in the admin manually works and the variant gets its own entry in the database.
+The seperate entry for this variant will become accessible in the storefront and potential filters can use this value.

 - Restoring the inheritance of a variant in admin does not restore the parents values and does not remove the corresponding entry in the database.
+The variant will now have an entry in the database with it's value set to null.
+The extension remains accessible and will be used by potential filters.